tenosiswono/wwwid-pwa-wc/README.md

-## Vanilla Webcomponent with Redux Hacker News Example
+## Vanilla Webcomponent with Redux WWWID PWA Example

 See this application live at: https://idpwa-wc.firebaseapp.com